 Insulation helps keep your home feeling cosy as well as cutting your energy bills.
-But it’s pricey to install so it’s worth finding out if you qualify for a grant to help with the cost of installing insulation in your home.
+But it’s pricey to install, so it’s worth finding out whether you qualify for a grant to help with the cost of installing insulation in your home.

 Even if your energy supplier doesn't, here’s how much you could save on your energy bills with insulation: